 The access link of child page will be:

-Please note that this feature is available in Pro version only.
-So if you deactivate PPWP Pro, all access links will not work anymore.
+- This feature is available in Pro version only.
+So if you deactivate PPWP Pro, all quick access links will not work anymore.